hestiaAI/website.template/src/site/community/en/index.md

   You can't change anything by burying your head in the sand.

-  <button class="primary big">You too can raise your head : Understand how you are targeted.</button>
+  <button class="primary big">You too can raise your head : Understand how you are targeted</button>
 people: []
-timeline_title: How it started — how it's going
+timeline_title: Where are we now?
-timeline_events: []
+timeline_events:
+  - date: 2021-07
+    description: Launch of The Eyeballs, powered by [HestiaLabs](www.hestialabs.org/en/)
 conversation_channels_title: Any question?
 Let's talk!
 people_title: People
 layout: community